dart-lang/site-www/src/overview.md

 null exceptions at runtime through static code analysis.
-Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable is always non-nullable.
+Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable is _always_ non-nullable.
 If you inspect your running code in the debugger, you’ll see that non-nullability is retained at runtime (hence _sound_ null safety).

-This embedded code sample showcases several Dart language features, including libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams, and getters.
+The following code sample showcases several Dart language features, including libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams, and getters.
-To find examples of using more Dart features, see the [samples page](/samples).
+To find examples of using additional Dart features, see the [samples page](/samples).
 To learn more about the language, take the [Dart language tour](/guides/language/language-tour).